2011 PlayStation Network outage: Compensation to users

 Version of Killzone Liberation offered does not offer online gameplay functionality.

 Credit card fraud

 There were reports on the Internet that some users experienced credit card fraud; however, they were yet to be linked to the incident.
 Sony said that the CSC codes requested by their services were not stored, but hackers may have been able to decrypt or record credit card details while inside Sony's network.

 On May 5, a letter from Sony Corporation of America CEO and President Sir Howard Stringer emphasized that there had been no evidence of credit card fraud and that a $1 million identity theft insurance policy would be available to PSN and Qriocity users.

-Sony PlayStation controversies during a similar timeframe

-In March 2010, Sony launched a firmware update for the PlayStation 3 which removed the ability to install third-party operating systems like Linux.
-This move sparked significant backlash from the modding community.

-George Hotz, also known as Geohot, managed to jailbreak the PS3 firmware on January 2, 2011, and began sharing the jailbreak online shortly afterward.
-In response, Sony sued Hotz on January 11, 2011, for his jailbreaking activities.

-The hacker group Anonymous initiated "Operation Sony" on April 2, 2011, as a form of protest.
-Sony eventually settled the lawsuit with Hotz by April 11.
-Following this, Anonymous called for a public protest against Sony on April 13.